doctorfree/Asciiville/README.md

 Run the `ddgr` command line web search in the current terminal window:

 `asciiville -c search`

-Run the `rainbowstream` command line Twitter client in the current terminal window:

-`asciiville -c twitter`

 Display a weather report for your IP address location using `wttr.in`: